-The correspondence testing method has been used to identify discrimination in hiring based on ethnicity, gender, age, sexual orientation, and looks in a wide array of countries.
-Its results are important for guiding antidiscrimination policies and to inform employers about their actions.
-However, its help in understanding group differences in unemployment is limited, since the behavior of the supply side of the labor market is not investigated.
+The correspondence testing method has been used to identify unlawful discrimination in hiring based on ethnicity, disability, gender, age, religion, and sexual orientation in a wide array of countries around the world.
+Its results are important for guiding anti-discrimination policies and to inform employers about their hiring processes.